-As an athlete participating in Vernon Ski Club activities:
+As an athlete participating in Vernon Ski Club activities, I agree that:

-- 1. I will demonstrate good sportsmanship at all times. - I will display respect for my teammates and do my best to be a true team player. - I will not interfere with, bully, steal from or take advantage of another person / teammate. - I will not use foul, inappropriate or abusive language or behaviour. - I will acknowledge all good performances those of my teammates and of my opponents. - 2.
-I will be courteous and display respect for my coaches and come to activities prepared to listen and learn from them.
+- I will abide by the BC Alpine Code of Conduct and Ethics Policy. - 2.
+I will demonstrate good sportsmanship at all times. - I will display respect for my teammates and do my best to be a true team player. - I will not interfere with, bully, steal from or take advantage of another person / teammate. - I will not use foul, inappropriate or abusive language or behavior. - I will acknowledge all good performances those of my teammates and of my opponents. - 3.
+I will be courteous and display respect for my coaches, officials and parents / guardians and come to activities prepared to listen and learn.
 I will exercise self-control and remember that coaches, officials and parents are there to help me.
-I will accept their decisions and show them respect. - 3.
-I will participate in the activities of VSC to the best of my abilities.
-I will remember that having fun, improving skills, making friends, and doing my best are just as important as winning. - 4.
-I will be on time for training and race events and inform my coach in advance of any absence.
-If I am late it will be my responsibility to catch up with my team. - 5.
-I will obey the Skier's Responsibility Code at all times and act in a safe manner when participating in activities. - 6.
+I will be respectful of their guidance and expectations. - 4.
+I will participate in the activities of VSC to the best of my ability.
+I will remember that having fun, improving skills, making friends, and doing my best are just as important as winning. - 5.
+I will be on time for training and race events and inform my coach in advance of any absence, in accordance with the VSC Absence and Late Policy - 6.
+I will obey the Alpine Responsibility Code at all times and act in a safe manner when participating in activities. - 7.
 I will represent VSC positively while participating in training, competitions and other activities.
-I will wear my team uniform while training and competing. - 7.
+I will wear my team uniform while training and competing. - 8.
 I will respect all VSC equipment provided for my use.
-I will assist with tear down during training and at local and away race events. - 8.
-I will respect the integrity and judgement of race officials. - I will respect all club facilities and clean up after myself.
-I will help keep the VSC cabin/tent clean by throwing away my garbage and tidying up at the end of the day. - 10.
-I will behave appropriately while traveling in the VSC van ensuring that the driver is not distracted by disruptive and unruly behavior.
-I will always wear a seatbelt. - 11.
+I will assist with tear down during training and at local and away race events as directed by my coach. - 9.
+I will respect the integrity, judgement and decisions of race officials. - 10.
+I will respect all club facilities and clean up after myself.
+I will help keep the VSC cabin clean by throwing away my garbage and tidying up at the end of the day. - 11.
+I will behave respectfully while traveling in the VSC van ensuring that the driver is not distracted by disruptive and unruly behavior.
+I will always wear a seatbelt. - 12.
 I am responsible for my own gear and will take care of it.
-I will respect my teammates' gear and not interfere with it. - 12.
-I will not use drugs or alcohol. - 13.
+I will respect my teammates' gear and not interfere with it. - 13.
+I will not use drugs or alcohol. - 14.
 I will not use my cellphone during club time including on the ski hill, during breaks, in lift lines or on lifts.

 I will accept responsibility for my actions.
-I understand that if I fail to follow the above Code of Conduct I may be subject to disciplinary action that could include, but is not limited, to the following:
+I understand that if I fail to follow the above code of conduct I may be subject to disciplinary action, as outlined in the VSC Disciplinary Policy and/or the BC Alpine Complaint, Discipline and Appeal Policy.